Denial-of-Service Attack Detection via Differential Analysis of Generalized Entropy Progressions: Evaluation

+Our first five datasets are from \cite{JAZI201725}, \cite{ERHAN2020106187}, and \cite{Iman}.
+These datasets are used particularly for DoS detection.
+They do not have flash events (crowds).
+We have an application layer dataset, which we name ``Application'', from \cite{JAZI201725}.
+Twenty six DoS attacks were intermixed with the attack-free traces from \cite{SHIRAVI2012357} .
+This dataset contains 24 hours of network traffic with total size of 1.4 GB. ``Application'' has application-layer DoS attacks that are both high and low volume.
+These attacks include high volume HTTP, Slow Send and Slow Read attacks.
 We have two datasets from \cite{ERHAN2020106187} which are UDP and TCP traffic.
-We name them "UDP" and "TCP" datasets respectively.
-The dataset includes two different attack scenarios.
-Both datasets lasts 8 minutes.
-In both scenarios, randomly generated spoofed destination IP addresses are used in a flooding manner.
-The TCP SYN flood and UDP flood attacks were carried out towards a server connected to the campus backbone.
-More than 4000 internet users were active over the campus router simultaneously to the attack traffic.
-The size of the dataset is 166 MB.

-Finally, we have two datasets from \cite{Iman} which consist of benign and mixed traffic.
-We name them "Benign" and "Mixed" datasets respectively.
-The Benign dataset includes only benign internet traffic for 8 hours.
-Its size is 267 MB.
-The Mixed dataset includes DoS attack traffic which lasts about 3 hours.
-It is 286 MB of mixed attack and benign traffic.
-The attacks were carried out by one Linux server against another.
-They were generated by HULK \cite{hulk}, Goldeneye \cite{goldeney} and Slowhttptest \cite{sllowww} tools.
+We name them ``UDP'' and ``TCP'' datasets respectively.
+TCP has a size of 955 MB while UDP has 795 MB.
+Both datasets last about 8 minutes.
+The other two datasets are from \cite{Iman}.
+They consist of benign and mixed traffic.
+We name them ``Benign'' and ``Mixed'' datasets respectively.
+The Benign dataset includes only benign internet traffic for about 3 hours.
+Its size is 11 GB.
+The Mixed dataset includes DoS attack traffic which lasts about 4 hours.
+It is 13 GB of mixed attack and benign traffic.